abubakar-ahmed/abubakar-ahmed/README.md

 - Favorite racer is Daniel Ricciardo....
 - I’ve made an app to predict tire wear.
 Yes.
 It works.
 (Sorta.)
 - Can talk about cars longer than tire life itself.
-- 🎧 My playlist for coding sessions is 90% sad songs and 10% classical music — mostly on shuffle to be honest.
+- 🎧 My playlist for coding sessions is 90% weird songs and 10% classical music — mostly on shuffle to be honest.

 ---